 If your application is picked for Verification, you (and your parents if "Dependent" by Federal guidelines) will need to submit copies of your Federal Tax Return Transcripts and complete the Verification process.
 You will need to submit all requested information to the Financial Aid Office for processing.

-The Financial Aid Office sends each student a letter and email requesting any additional documents needed after their initial review of the FAFSA.
+The Financial Aid Office will contact each student with a letter and email requesting any additional documents needed after their initial review of the FAFSA.
 You can view your requested documents on MyAACC (Menu > Self Services > Credit Students > Financial Aid > Requested Financial Aid Documents).
 Forms can be downloaded and printed from there.
 Complete and sign all requested items and submit them to our office for processing.

-If you filed an amended return, you will need both the Tax Return Transcript and the Tax Account Transcript!
 The IRS does not charge a fee for these transcripts.
 Allow 5-10 days for delivery if you order online or by phone.

 A Tax Return Transcript shows the most line items from your tax return (Form 1040, 1040A, or 1040EZ) as it was originally filed and any accompanying forms and schedules.
 It does not reflect any changes you, your representative, or the IRS made after the return was filed.
 In many cases, a Tax Return Transcript will meet the requirements of lending institutions such as those offering mortgages and for applying for student loans.

 Parents and Independent Students and their spouses who did not file Federal Income Taxes are required to submit a Confirmation of Non-Filing Letter to our office along with all W2 Forms and 1099 forms.